Get the FREE one-click dictionary software for Windows

 Derived forms: hearings

-See also: pick, quick-eared, sharp-eared
+See also: quick-eared, sharp-eared

-Type of: center [US], centre [Brit, Cdn], chance, comprehend, concentrate, examine, exteroception, focus, legal proceeding, modality, opportunity, perceive, perception, pick up, pore, pore over, probe, proceeding, proceedings, range, reach, receive, rivet, sense modality, sensing, sensory system, sesh [informal], session
+Type of: act, center [US], centre [Brit, Cdn], chance, comprehend, concentrate, examine, exteroception, focus, legal proceeding, modality, move, opportunity, perceive, perception, pick up, pore, pore over, probe, proceeding, proceedings, range, reach, receive, rivet, sense modality, sensing, sensory system, sesh [informal], session

 Antonym: deaf